 Many community health centers offer low-cost or even free dental care.
 Do some research on dental clinics in your area, and be sure to pay attention to any restrictions like “low income only” or “homeless only.”
-Check out our Free Dental Finder for a list of clinics in your area.

 10. Discount Dental Plans

 Discount dental plans are a great way to save a large percentage off of your dental work.
 For a low monthly payment, you can save up to 60% off of some procedures.
 No matter what work you need done, discount plans can save you hundreds of dollars.

 Find dental savings plan in your area and start using it today!